amarjeet-choudhary666/geer.n-frontend/README.md

 React Icons – Icon library for easy integration of popular icon sets

-delete i create the deletinf controlller in backend but because of the shortage i pushed repo without adding adding deletng feature
+ I create the deletie controlller as per your requrement in backend but because of the shortage i pushed repo without adding adding deletng feature

 his is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).